SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-01-Data-Engineering.md

     ![Screenshot of a notebook with a parameters cell and code to transform data.](./Images/E1T5S10-1108.png)

-1. (Optional) You can also create **external tables** for which the schema metadata is defined in the metastore for the lakehouse, but the data files are stored in an external location.

-    ```python
-    df.write.format("delta").saveAsTable("external_sales", path="<abfs_path>/external_sales")

-    #In the Lakehouse explorer pane, in the ... menu for the Files folder, select Copy ABFS path.

-    #The ABFS path is the fully qualified path to the Files folder in the OneLake storage for your lakehouse - similar to this:

-    #abfss://workspace@tenant-onelake.dfs.fabric.microsoft.com/lakehousename.Lakehouse/Files
-    ```

-    > **Note**: To run the above code, you need to replace the <abfs_path> with your abfs path

 1. When the notebook run has completed, click on your  **Lakehouse_<inject key="DeploymentID" enableCopy="false"/> (1)** pane on the left, in the **Ellipsis (...)
 (2)** menu for **Tables** select **Refresh (3)** and verify that a **sales (4)** table has been created.